 Our last series of tests rated and compared just how much pop each board has, accounting for the remaining 15% of the final score.
 We took each board off jumps and kickers, looking at how willing they were to launch to determine scores.

-The Arbor Swoon Rocker and the Yes.
-Hel Yes. came next for their skills when it came to pop and jumping.
-These boards both come close to the Ladies Choice, but launch slightly less.
-The Gnu Klassy and the Jones Twin Sister have a decent amounts of pop, but neither of them fly or ollie like the top boards.
+The Arbor Swoon Rocker, Capita Birds of a Feather, and the Yes.
+Hel Yes. also excelled in this metric.
+These boards all come close to the Ladies Choice but launch just a bit less.
+The Lib Tech No 43. and Jones Twin Sister are decently springy boards with plenty of pop, but neither of them fly like the Birds of a Feather or the other top boards.

 — Marissa Fox